elatella/deep-prepyto-paper/manuscript.md

 The used datasets included a total of 30 tomograms with heterogeneous pixel sizes, defocus and resolution.

+1. All 9 tomograms Dataset: partially segmented and used for training (Synaptosome)
+2. A single tomogram with the exactly same setup and sample preparation like the train dataset
+3. 8 Synaptosome tomograms Dataset:  with ground truth (with an exceeding treatment on the samples)
+4. 12 Neuron fully segmented tomograms Dataset: with completely different sample preparation and microscope setup

 #### Deep Model Training with a 3D U-Net

 ##### Create an Input Voxel Patch